 Manage Moisture Content

-Checking your grain moisture content is an important part of grain bin management because moisture measurements at harvest may have been incorrect and the moisture may have changed while the grain was in storage.
+Keep in mind that moisture may change while grain is in storage, and there’s always the chance that moisture measurements at harvest may have been incorrect.
+So, watching moisture levels can help mitigate the possibility for problems later.
 When you’re checking the moisture content, follow the moisture meter manufacturer’s procedure for obtaining an accurate measurement.

 Record Grain Data